-I have been developing the Dimensions of Observable Growth in collaboration with other educators for more than ten years, starting when my own two children were in school in Colorado in the early 2000’s.
+I have been developing the Dimensions of Observable Growth in collaboration with other educators for more than fifteen years, starting when my own two children were in school in Colorado in the early 2000’s.
 The push for “data driven” decision making in classrooms prompted me to find a way to help teachers in developmental and self-directed learning environments make explicit the kind of data that they use to cultivate the thriving of the young people in their communities.
 It’s not that we don’t use data, to guide our decision making.
 It’s just that we gather different kinds of data.

 Good teachers take continuous, intuitive readings, always seeking evidence of their students’ states of mind.
 That’s what enables them to connect individual students meaningfully to both the learning environment and the larger environment beyond.
 Montessori teachers, in particular, are trained to make deliberate observation central to their classroom practice.
 Their pedagogical decision making is rooted in observational data, which inform practice to enhance optimal natural development.
 In this type of environment, the teacher is a gardener – the student, a plant.
-The flourishing of the student is evidenced by diverse metrics, of which academic acquisition is only one.
+The flourishing of the student is evidenced by diverse “metrics,” of which academic acquisition is only one.

 SHARED, CONTEXTUALLY RELEVANT LEXICON

-Crucially, in developmental and self directed learning environments, the focus is on data that are qualitative, rather than quantitative.
+Crucially, in developmental and self-directed learning environments, the focus is on data that are qualitative, rather than quantitative.
 Teachers are called to observe, discern, evaluate, and document continuously.
 But in my experience, even within a single learning community, faculty often lack a common language for the characteristics of the growth they hope to cultivate.
 They may even profess to be very well aligned in what they value.
 But if you ask them what it looks like in behavioral terms, they still tend to make broad generalizations: “Our students will be lifelong happy learners” and “Our students will have agency.”
 If educators could establish a shared and contextually relevant lexicon of the non-academic attributes they aim to nurture, they could more readily make the rigor of their human data use explicit.
 Likewise, they could make the work of their learning communities coherent across diverse groups and environments.
 And most importantly, by engaging in this assessment through a dialogue with the young people, they are fostering the capacity for self-assessment and self-cultivation: perhaps the highest goals of education.

 SITUATIONALLY MEANINGFUL ATTRIBUTES